autumnleaves123/info-2300-final-project/documents/design-plan.md

 [1.
 Give us three specific strengths of your site that sets it apart from the previous website of the client (if applicable) and/or from other websites.
 Think of this as your chance to argue for the things you did really well.]

+(this is very loose right now)
 Design (looks bad now)
+Learning page is a novel Ideas
+User friendly admin portal
+Feed is pretty cool

 [2.
 Tell us about things that don't work, what you wanted to implement, or what you would do if you keep working with the client in the future.
 Give justifications.]